⚠️ Beta. Active development; treat every release as a release candidate. Browse releases →

 MSI with Superpowers

 Interactive wizard or silent deploy.
-INSTALL_MODE=dashboard, WEBHOOK_URL=... — configure everything from the command line.
-Setup wizard with install mode selection and RTF license.
+INSTALL_MODE=dashboard, DASHBOARD_URL=..., ENABLE_PERF=1 — configure machine-owned settings from the command line.
+Upgrades skip config dialogs and preserve existing settings.

 One dashboard for your entire RDSH farm.